pranavvp16/GSOC-submission/README.md

 ### What's next

-- The polars support in not complete as the data in fitted in models by round conversions, and estimators don't support polars nativaly.
+- The polars support in not complete as the data is fitted in estimators by round conversions to inner_mtype, and estimators don't support polars nativaly.
 Adding polars as inner mtype for most crucial estimators is the next step.
 - Complete the AutoLSTM interface from neuralforecast.
 The NeuralForecast class is under work by Xinyu Wu for enabling Global Forecasting support in it.

 ### Deviations in proposed work